 - students are supervised at all times during the assessment.

 - assessment materials, including questions, are not copied or shared in any way (e.g., pictures or screenshots are not taken of any content).

 - any issues related to the security of the assessment are reported to EQAO.

 If a student’s response to a question on the assessment or questionnaire is deemed offensive, the school administrator may be notified.

 What do the sessions look like?

-The Grade 9 Assessment of Mathematics is a computer-based assessment that is comprised of two sessions (Session A and Session B) containing a total of 50 questions.
-Each session is designed to be completed in 60 minutes, and students complete each session in one sitting.
+The Grade 9 Assessment of Mathematics is a computer-based assessment that is composed of two sessions (Session A and Session B) containing a total of 50 questions.
+Each session has two stages and is designed to be completed in 60 minutes in one sitting.
 The sessions can be attempted one after the other, either back to back with a break in between or on two different dates and times.
 If students require additional time to complete a session, extra time with supervision is allowed.